ECheynet/modalID_singleSensor/README.md

-# Operational modal analysis with single accelerometer
+# Operational modal analysis with a single accelerometer

 ## Summary
 This repository includes a Matlab function to identify the eigenfrequencies and modal damping ratios of a line-like structure using only one accelerometer.
 Because a single sensor is used, it is not possible to identify the mode shapes.
 All the data used herein are simulated.
 I am using the peak picking function “pickpeaks” developed by [1] and available in [2].
-The manual pick-peaking algorithm was proposed by [3] in matlab file exchange.
+The manual pick-peaking algorithm was proposed by [3] in the Matlab file exchange.
 I am, therefore, indebted to [1-3] for their previous works.

 The method applied is described as follows: